 For children over 3 years of age and adults up to 40 years of age, iodine tablets are recommended to be bought and kept at home.

 Iodine tablets should also be available where children, pregnant women, breastfeeding mothers and adults up to 40 years of age spend longer periods of time.
 It may be appropriate to maintain stocks of iodine tablets in some public institutions, businesses and communities and their shelters, for example.
 The authorities recommend that a responsible person be appointed to maintain proper storage conditions for the medicine, update the stock regularly and purchase the products.

 How to use the iodine tablet

 - Only take the iodine tablet when advised by the authorities to make sure that the timing is right.
 Instructions will be given on the radio and television.
 Follow the dosage instructions on the package.

-- It is especially important that children and pregnant women take iodine tablets.
+- It is especially important that children, pregnant women and breastfeeding mothers take iodine tablets.

 - Only take one dose.
 It provides protection for approximately 24 hours.
 The exposure by inhalation caused by the radioactive plume is likely to only last a couple of hours.
 If the release recurs or lasts longer, the authorities will advise you on the radio and television to take another dose.

 - If the thyroid gland has been removed or has not worked, as the iodine tablet protects a functional thyroid gland and is therefore of no use.

 - If you have hyperthyroidism, dermatitis herpetiformis or vasculitis with reduced complement levels (hypocomplementemic vasculitis).